rpwebdevelopment/laravel-translate/README.md

 ## Usage

-This package is designed to function with as much flexibility as possible, as such it is designed to work for multiple configurations with minimal configurations, whether you have a single file or directory per language, or if you are using PHP lang files or JSON lang files.
+This package is designed to function with as much flexibility as possible, as such it is designed to work for multiple configurations with minimal setup, whether you have a single file or directory per language, or if you are using PHP lang files or JSON lang files.

 ```php